-- Preplan and adjust monitor locations and heights to achieve the best positioning. - Preplan and identify the timings for quick intraoperative breaks. - Incorporate pre- and postcase stretching and stabilization exercises (see Appendix 1). - Use a foam roller to improve thoracic and cervical mobility.
+- Preplan and adjust monitor locations and heights to achieve the best positioning. - Preplan and identify the timings for quick intraoperative breaks. - Incorporate pre- and post-case stretching and stabilization exercises (see Appendix 1). - Use a foam roller to improve thoracic and cervical mobility. - Designate an ergonomics buddy who can give reminders of surgical ergonomic interventions.